So, you want to shorten URLs in Salesforce. The first question you'll need to ask is...

 Salesforce is a CRM platform with a large ecosystem of products and apps.
 There are also two different interfaces: Lightning Experience and Classic.
 Which version you use will affect how you integrate and function with outside services like Bitly.

 The first step in integrating Bitly with a Salesforce product is understanding which products and features you are using, and if those products include a built-in connection to Bitly.
 Sometimes, this isn't easy to sort out.

 How do I connect Salesforce products to Bitly?

 Your best bet is to work with your Salesforce consultant or representative to understand your available options and how to set them up.
-We'll also provide you with publicly available information, which we summarize in articles like Can I integrate Bitly with Social Studio? and Can I integrate Bitly with Pardot?.
+We'll also provide you with publicly available information, which we summarize in articles like Can I integrate Bitly with Social Studio? and Can I integrate Bitly with Salesforce Account Engagement?

 The following information can get you started down the right path.

 Regardless of which versions or products you use, you can always build an integration using Bitly's API and a Salesforce API.
-Creating your own API integration will give you the most control over shortening links and utilizing click metrics with your Salesforce data.
+Creating your own API integration gives you the most control over shortening links and utilizing click metrics with your Salesforce data.

-API integrations with Bitly are built by developers to do things like creating and sending short links in bulk or pulling in click metrics, so you will need someone with that technical knowledge and experience.
+For an API integration with Bitly, you'll need someone with technical knowledge and experience.
 With the right technical resources, any Salesforce product can be connected to Bitly.

 Planning an API Integration

 For best results, clearly communicate your needs with your developer: